A prepared, reusable response to a specific sales objection.

 A rebuttal is the prepared response to an objectionObjectionGo-To-MarketA common sales objectionView reference →: the answer a team has worked out in advance for the resistance it knows is coming.
 Its jobJobUserJob To Be Done: what the user is trying to accomplishView reference → is to convert a buyer's stated reason for hesitating into a reason to keep going.
-A good rebuttal addresses the concern under the objection and carries something the buyer can verify.
-A weak one repeats the original pitch louder, or sidesteps the question, which a buyer reads as evasion.

 The classic rebuttal template is feel-felt-found, taught on sales floors since the 1970s.
 Its three beats acknowledge the buyer's feeling, note that others felt the same, then report what those others found once they moved ahead.
 The structure works because it leads with empathy before persuasion and smuggles in social proof, so the buyer feels heard rather than argued with.
 Trainers including Zig Ziglar carried it into mainstream sales practice, and it remains a useful default for low-stakes objections.